Lakshmiec/palm-powered-qa-system/README.md

 ### Ideal For:

--> Educational institutions seeking to automate student support.
--> Organizations aiming to leverage AI for efficient knowledge management.
+-> Educational institutions seeking to automate student support.\n -> Organizations aiming to leverage AI for efficient knowledge management.
 -> Developers interested in exploring LangChain, Streamlit, and PaLM for building interactive applications.